 What is Product Operations?

-This is when we came up with product ops.
+This is when product ops was born.

-But…what is product ops?
+But… what is product ops?

 Here are a few definitions from bright minds in the industry: